azdavis/azdavis.net/posts/en/define-pl-04.md

 In this post, we'll add sum types.

-A sum type is a choice between different types.
+A sum type is a choice between multiple types.
 For instance, if we have a function from which we would sometimes like to return one type, and sometimes another, we can have the function return a sum type of those two types.